sumeet-automation/selenium-java-interview/README.md

 19. Write a program to sort the first 4 elements of an array.
 20. Write a program to swap two values in a variable.
 21. Write a program to swap two values in a variable without using third variable.
 22. Given a number, calculate the sum of all even digits and all odd digits separately in a given number.
+58. Given an array, move all the zeroes to the end of the array.

 ## Strings
 23. Write a program to remove the leading and trailing white spaces from a String.